Pittsburgh Ecstacy or MDMA Possession Attorney

 If you are facing possession of MDMA charges in Pittsburgh, it is imperative that you understand the consequences of a conviction even if this is your first offense.
 Under Pennsylvania’s schedule of dangerous drugs, MDMA is considered a Schedule I drug meaning it has no approved medical use and has a high potential for abuse.
+If you are facing these charges it is important to secure the help of a Pittsburgh possession of MDMA lawyer to protect your rights.

 Potential MDMA Charges